What is Multi-Cloud?

-An application environment that relies on more than one public cloud provider.
-While a multi-cloud deployment can refer to any implementation of multiple software as a service (SaaS) or platform as a service (PaaS) cloud offerings, today, it generally refers to a mix of public infrastructure as a service (IaaS) environments, such as Amazon Web Services and Microsoft Azure.
+Multi-cloud is an application environment that relies on more than one public cloud provider.
+While a multi-cloud deployment can refer to any implementation of multiple software as a service (SaaS) or platform as a service (PaaS) cloud offerings, it generally refers to a mix of public infrastructure as a service (IaaS) environments, such as Amazon Web Services and Microsoft Azure.

-- Better resilience by replicating your resources in a cloud region away from the disaster area
+- Improve resilience by replicating resources in a cloud region away from a disaster area

-- Leveraging proximity by using fast, low-latency connections to significantly improve application response time
+- Leverage proximity by using fast, low-latency connections to significantly improve application response time